-Call your L&C District Offices ASAP to notify of clinic operation status.
-Here is the regulation requiring licensed clinics to do so.
+Call your respective L&C District Office within 24 hours to notify of clinic operation status.
+See the regulation for additional information.

-If you have an emergency/disaster incident medical or health resources request, contact your county’s Medical Health Operational Area Coordinator (MHOAC).
-The MHOAC fulfills responsibilities that include the coordination of disaster medical and health resources, to include healthcare personnel.
-The MHOAC may activate the Disaster Healthcare Volunteers (DHV) Program to allow volunteer healthcare professionals to deploy and assist in disasters.
-Visit this link for your local MHOAC.
+If you have an emergency/disaster incident or health resources request, contact your county’s Medical Health Operational Area Coordinator (MHOAC) immediately.
+The MHOAC coordinates disaster medical and health resources to include healthcare personnel.

 Regional Disaster Medical and Health Coordinator (RDMHC)

-If you request cannot be filled with the local Medical Health Operational Area Coordinator MHOAC, the request may be directed to the Regional Disaster Medical and Health Coordinator (RDMHC) by the MHOAC.
-The RDMHC is responsible for supporting the mutual aid requests of the MHOAC for disaster response within the region and providing mutual aid support to other areas of the state in assistance to the state medical response system.
-The RDMHC also serves as an information source to the state medical and health response system.
-Visit this link for RDMHC Information.
+If your request cannot be filled with the local MHOAC, the request may be directed to the Regional Disaster Medical and Health Coordinator (RDMHC).
+The RDMHC is responsible for supporting the mutual aid requests of the MHOAC for disaster response within the region.

-National Health Care for the Homeless Council, a BPHC-funded NCA, offers emergency preparedness resources to meet the needs of people experiencing homelessness.
-Many of these resources were developed by the Council on Disaster Planning for People Experiencing Homelessness.
+National Health Care for the Homeless Council offers emergency preparedness resources to meet the needs of people experiencing homelessness.

 BEHAVIORAL HEALTH DISASTER RESOURCES

 NLM – Coping with Disasters: Health Information Guide